Polylog is a mid-sized algorithms channel. Riddle: What share of viewers is male vs female? Make a guess before you go on.

 It seems that I have been mistaken, at least in the gender aspect.

-This post is not about finding mistakes in our work or lamenting on the state of the world.
+This post is not about eating humble pie or lamenting the state of the world.
 Self-reflection is in order, but first, I would like to understand where this huge discrepancy comes from.
 Can we break it down into several understandable factors?

 Below is the best answer I got.